Diamondbacks vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Arizona is 5-6 this season when entering a game as the underdog by +130 or more on the moneyline.
+- Arizona has a record of 5-6, a 45.5% win rate, when it's set as an underdog of +130 or more by sportsbooks this season.

-- The moneyline set for this matchup implies the Diamondbacks have a 43.5% chance of walking away with the win.
+- The Diamondbacks have an implied victory probability of 43.5% according to the moneyline set for this matchup.

-- Arizona's games have gone over the total in 39 of its 80 chances.
+- Arizona and its opponents have hit the over in 39 of its 81 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!